yangeorget/nucs/docs/source/variables.rst

 ********************

 In NuCS, variables are not entities in their own right, but simply domain indices.
-As a consequence, variables do not have any attributes such as names, ...
+As a consequence, variables do not have any attributes such as names, etc.

-The number of domains is an unsigned 16-bits integer.
+The domain indices are unsigned 16-bits integers.

 ****************************
 Variable-domain relationship
 ****************************

+There is no 1-1 relationship between variables and domains.
-Several variables can share/index a single domain.
+Instead, several variables can share/index a single domain.
+Any modification to a shared domain benefits all variables sharing this domain.

-The use of offsets makes it possible to implement the relationship :math:`x = y + c` without any constraint.
+Moreover, the use of offsets makes it possible to implement the relationship :math:`x = y + c` without any constraint.
+Indeed, variables :math:`x` and :math:`y` share a single domain with offsets :math:`0` and :math:`c` (for example).

 **************************
 Decision variables/domains